HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “ event” is better than scene in the first sentence.
+I am happy to lean the past tense is better in the second sentence like they “ had.”

 ★★★★★